Kimberly C. Burke, PhD

 KIMBERLY C. BURKE CV

-I am a Postdoctoral Fellow at the New Jersey Gun Violence Research Center at Rutgers University, where I examine the intersection of policing and firearm violence within marginalized communities.
+I am a Postdoctoral Fellow at the New Jersey Gun Violence Research Center at Rutgers University and Incoming Assistant Professor in the Bringing Research and Innovation into the Debate on Guns in Society (BRIDGS) Initiative at the T. Denny Sanford School of Social and Family Dynamics at Arizona State University (starting August 2026).
 I earned my Ph.D. in Sociology from UC Berkeley in 2024.

 Before graduate school, I served as an Associate Project Director at the Center for Policing Equity, helping to lead a $4.75 million DOJ grant to improve police-community relationships across six pilot cities.